14 Tips For Finding The Right Therapist Near Me

 1. Don't just choose randomly.

-When it comes to finding the right therapist near you, the last thing you want to do is randomly choose one.
+When it comes to finding the right therapist near you, strongly consider doing basic research to discover a potential therapist’s specialization, ratings, reviews, and experience.
 Therapy is a place where you should always feel at ease and comfortable discussing your concerns and issues.
-In the past, you might have just found a name in the yellow pages and then set up an appointment.
+Finding a therapist who specializes in your concern may make it more likely that you can establish a strong therapeutic alliance.

-Many different things contribute to finding the right match.
-Some of these things include their specialty, price, location, and personality.
-This is why you need to take the time to find the right therapist instead of just choosing a name out of a list.
+Many factors contribute to finding the right match, including specialty, price, location, and personality.
+This is why you need to take the time to find the right therapist instead of just choosing a name from a list.

 2. Ask for a recommendation from your doctor.

-Depending on the challenge that you're facing, you may be able to get a referral from your general physician.
+Depending on the challenge that you're facing, you may be able to get a referral from your primary care provider.
 While your doctor can prescribe medication that can help you with mental health challenges, they cannot provide therapy services for you.
 However, they will most likely have a list of mental health specialists they can refer you to.

 3. Contact your health insurance company.

 If you have health insurance, there's a chance that some of your expenses will be covered for therapy.
-To make sure that your services are covered, talk to your health insurance company.
+Talk to your health insurance company to ensure your services are covered.
 They can help provide you with a list of professionals within their network.

-If you choose a therapist to work with before talking with your insurance company, you're going to want to ask to see if they will accept your insurance.
-Just because you have insurance doesn't mean that you need to work with a therapist that accepts your insurance, but it's something that you're going to want to consider.
+If you choose a therapist to work with before talking with your insurance company, you will want to ask if they will accept your insurance.
+You don’t need to work with a therapist who accepts your insurance, but it's something that you're going to want to consider, as cost differences may be substantial when seeing a therapist who is out of your insurance network.

 4. See what your school or university has to offer

 If you're in college or looking for a therapist for one of your children, check with their school to see what options are available.
-Many colleges offer free or affordable therapy.
+Many colleges offer free or affordable therapy, and children in K-12 schools are often able to receive free counseling for issues that impact their education.

 Getty/AnnaStills

-Counselors may hold a variety of licenses.
-These can include a certification and state licenses.
+Counselors may hold a variety of licenses, including certification and state licenses.
 You will want to look for counselors who hold titles like "Licensed Professional Counselor" (LPC), "Licensed Mental Health Counselor" (LMHC), "Licensed Clinical Professional Counselor" (LCPC), or "Licensed Professional Clinical Counselor" (LPCC).

 Don't hesitate to ask questions if you want to know more about their background and credentials.